ShohrabSakin/Automobiles-Industry-with-WordPress/README.md

     6. Create a database with name "firstwp"

-    8. Import "react.sql" file (given inside the zip package in "Database" folder).
+    8. Import "firstwp.sql" file (given inside the zip package in "Database" folder).

     9. Run LARAVEL :